 The statutes of limitations for personal injury and property damage claims in New York is three (3) years.
 In almost all cases, the statute of limitations period begins on the date of the accident.

-If you believe the statute of limitations is about to expire and you haven’t settled your claim yet, you must file a lawsuit to stop the statute from running out.
+If the statute of limitations is about to expire and you haven’t settled your claim yet, you must file a lawsuit to stop the statute from running out.
 Filing a lawsuit within the allowed time makes your case exempt from the statute of limitations expiration date.
 This is true even when you file in small claims court.

-The insurance company has no legal obligation to settle your claim or remind you of the statute of limitations.
+The insurance company has no legal obligation to settle your claim within the statute of limitations.
 You can be sure the claims adjuster will not call, email, or text you about an approaching deadline.
 They know that if you haven’t settled your claim or sued their insured before the statute runs out, they will never have to pay you.

-It’s up to you to be vigilant and keep track of that date yourself.
+It’s up to you know the date the statute of limitations will expire for your claim.
 Be sure to enter the date into your cell phone, iPad, calendar, on your refrigerator, or any other place which will remind you of the deadline.
 Don’t wait for the statutory time limit to run out before taking action to protect your right to compensation.

 How Much is Your Injury Claim Worth?